spicata/spicata-and-11ty/notes/Philosophy.md

 		- Following those in power is common, but it is a fallacy
 	- Philosophy can sent us free
 - Greatest philosopher??? but also the ugliest
+---
+- People accept opinion, whether they are well thought out of not.
+	- Socrates don't like that.
+He likes logic and reason
+		- Socrates would not like modern democracy
+---
+- Socrates died because the majority didn't like his philosophy, execution (Drink Hemlock)
+	- F
 ### Aristotle
 > Happiness is good I guess
 ### Rene Descartes